 General

-Lucifer Hummingbird: Small hummingbird with metallic green upperparts, head, and sides, flared purple-red gorget (throat feathers) extending around sides of neck, and white breast and belly.
-Tail is dark and deeply forked.
+Lucifer Hummingbird: Small hummingbird with metallic green upperparts, head, and sides.
+Male has a red purple-red gorget that extends around sides of neck; white breast and belly; tail is dark and deeply forked.
 Bill is long and decurved.
 Female is duller with pale buff throat and underparts and white-cornered, slightly forked tail.
+Feeds primarily on nectar, but also insects.
+Rapid, direct flight, and hovers while eating.

 Range and Habitat

-Lucifer Hummingbird: Fairly common in the Big Bend area of Texas, rare to casual in scrublands, arid slopes, and canyons in southwest New Mexico and southeast Arizona.
-Spends winters in Mexico.
-Preferred habitats include arid slopes with agave and yucca.
+Lucifer Hummingbird: This species is fairly common in the Big Bend region of Texas, rare to casual in scrublands, arid slopes, and canyons in southwest New Mexico and southeast Arizona.
+This bird spends its winters in inland areas of southern Mexico.
+Its referred habitats include arid slopes with agave and yucca.

 Breeding and Nesting